About Bill

 Married to Lesley since 1997.
 Together since 1985, when they were both at UCLA.
 She is the reason for everything that works.

 His father, Gary, died on December 23, 2025.
 The memoir is Gary's elegy.
-The Gmail address it ships from was created for Gary.
-The whole project — the book, this site, the AI workflows, the award submissions — started because Bill sat down after his father died and needed to write something true.
+The whole project — the book, this site, the AI workflows — started because Bill sat down after his father died and needed to write something true.

 The neurodivergence